Outdoor Decorations For Halloween

-Decorate the front door with a variety of pumpkins, black birds, bats, skeletons, a door wreath, garlands of Halloween accessories or streamers hanging from the porch eves.
+Decorate the front door area with a variety of pumpkins, black birds, bats, skeletons, a door wreath, garlands of Halloween accessories or streamers hanging from the porch eves.
 The decorated door and porch is the welcoming mat for guests which can be friendly and beautiful or hauntingly ghostly and horror suggestive.

 Halloween Front Porch Decorations

 Outdoor Halloween Decorating Tips

 Create a scary Halloween front yard or backyard with goblins, witches, and ghosts.
 Many of these items can be created with household items in your home, children's toys, Christmas lights, and so much more.

 Walk around your house, yard, barn, storage sheds collecting items which are worn or broken to be used for Halloween decorations.
 Old items will add to the originality of the decorations.
 Mix and match available items with store bought items to make your backyard spooky.

 - White garbage bags with heads from balloons can be hung from trees to represent ghosts.

 - Black garbage bags can be used as dresses for witches.

 - Old brooms can be used as props for witches or make an original Halloween wreath.